Enhancing Lives with Adaptive Taekwondo and Music Skills

 Social Skills

-Group music activities, such as band or choir, foster teamwork and collaboration.
+Group music activities, such as band, singing and dance, foster teamwork and collaboration.
 Participants learn to work together, enhancing their social skills and building friendships.

 Cultural Awareness